tri2sing/DataPipeline/README.md

 9. mysql-connector-java-5.1.38
 10. json-simple-1.1

-## Development Environment
+## IDE
+This project was developed and tested using the Eclipse IDE on Mac OS X.

-This project was developed in one IDE.
-You are free to use another, but please comprehend all dependencies.
+You are free to use another, but please comprehend all dependencies and changes that would require.

 1. Eclipse Luna
 2. Eclipse Maven Plugin (m2e 1.5.1)